 - You don’t feel like you’re at any risk for him recoiling, ghosting, or judging you when you open up to him.

 - He can stand on both emotional, empathetic, financial, and professional feet.
 He doesn’t need you to be his training wheels.

-- He’s supportive of your success – not envious and covertly competitive.
+- He is supportive of your success – not envious, bitter, and covertly competitive.